| AS QUICK AS CAN BE based on

 "Do you know if you were alone after you passed out?"
 Lee asked him.

 "I'm sure I wasn't.
-Harry was taking care of me like he has been for 25 years.
+Harry was taking care of me like he has been for the last 25 years.
 He stayed with me in my dressing room until it was time for me to go on again."

 "Yes," Brown replied; "I distinctly remember the heater crackling and popping.
 It bothered me."